 Marketing Dictionary:

 Guarantee given by a seller to a buyer that the goods or services purchased will perform as promised, or a refund will be given, an exchange made, or a repair done at no charge.
-Warranties usually become effective when the manufacturer receives a warranty application from the buyer (not at the date of purchase) and are effective for a limited period of time.
+Warranties usually become effective when the manufacturer receives a warranty application from the buyer (not at the date of puchase) and are effective for a limited period of time.
 Warranties usually include limitations that exclude defects not caused by the manufacturer.

 The warranty application form typically contains requests for demographic and other marketing information about the buyer such as marital status, occupation, age, income, where and when the item was purchased, and why that brand was selected.
 Direct marketers maintain lists of individuals who have completed warranty applications, and use the data for promotion list enhancement.